-Teddy McGlynn-Wright recently joined the School of Social Work as a teaching assistant.
+Teddy McGlynn-Wright recently joined the School of Social Work as a teaching associate.
 He comes to us from Seattle's Office for Civil Rights, where he served as a strategic advisor to the City's Race and Social Justice Initiative.
 Previously, he provided training and capacity building services to the Seattle Youth Violence Prevention Initiative.

 From 2011-2015, McGlynn-Wright worked in several capacities at Planned Parenthood of the Great Northwest and the Northwest Adolescent Health Coalition, including education manager and Teen Outreach Program trainer.
 He coached facilitators on cultural competency and social justice issues, developed training materials and implemented the TOP program in a five-state area.